 Regional cooperation options in the energy sector range from very large infrastructure projects linking many of the countries of the region, to more modest arrangements on technology sharing and capacity-building.
-Some of these possibilities, in brief, include[64]:
+Some of these possibilities, in brief, include64:

 - Regional oil pipelines, carrying oil from Siberia, the Russian Far East, and even Central Asia to consumers in Chinas, Japan, and possibly the ROK and DPRK.
 Some of these pipeline projects, most notably the Eastern Siberia to Pacific Ocean Oil Pipeline (ESPO) project, are well underway, while others are in the preliminary planning stages.
 It is possible that such pipelines could be routed through DPRK territory, providing some oil to DPRK refineries on the way to the major refineries in the southern ROK. - Regional natural gas pipelines have long been of interest to both Russia and the ROK, with China and Japan also seen as possible consumers.
 Such pipelines would carry gas from The Russian Far East, Siberia, and East Asia to the ROK.
 Although undersea routings from Russia to the ROK have been contemplated, it is likely that a routing via the DPRK would also have benefits.
-In such a configuration, some gas could be used by the DPRK, perhaps initially in a few gas-fired power plants, and later by end-use sectors as DPRK distribution networks develop, with the remainder shipped to the ROK.[65] - Electricity grid interconnections, designed mostly to allow power produced from hydro, coal, and possibly nuclear plants in the Russian Far East to be shipped to the ROK, have also been contemplated for well over a decade.
-Key issues here include the technical requirements for grid interconnection, the choice of AC or DC power for transmission (and its implications on how power can be tapped from the line to consumers along the route), and economic and environmental issues such as how the power would be priced and how trans-border environmentally sensitive areas can be Here, the DPRK could obtain "rent" from hosting the line, even if the DPRK does not initially (or for some year) receive power from the line.
-There are technical options for including the DPRK in a grid interconnection through the Korean Peninsula that would have ramifications as well for whether the nuclear plants at Simpo are completed and brought on line-and conversely, the completion of the LWRs at Simpo would have implications for the prospects of a Russian-Far-Eat-to-ROK interconnection as well[66].
-The Russian Far East, however, is not the only resource-rich country in the region, as recent years have seen discussions of moving electricity generated from renewable (wind and solar) resources in Gobi area of Mongolia to buyers in China, Japan, and the ROK.
-Receipts of power from Mongolia by the latter two countries would require potentially complex arrangements with China or Russia, but are not out of the question.
+In such a configuration, some gas could be used by the DPRK, perhaps initially in a few gas-fired power plants, and later by end-use sectors as DPRK distribution networks develop, with the remainder shipped to the ROK. - Electricity grid interconnections, designed mostly to allow power produced from hydro, coal, and possibly nuclear plants in the Russian Far East to be shipped to the ROK, have also been contemplated for well over a decade.
+Key issues here include the technical requirements for grid interconnection, the choice of AC or DC power for transmission (and its implications on how power can be tapped from the line to consumers along the route), and economic and environmental issues such as how the power would be priced and how transborder environmentally sensitive areas can be protected.
+Here, the DPRK could obtain "rent" from hosting the line, even if the DPRK does not initially (or for some year) receive power from the line.
+There are technical options for including the DPRK in a grid interconnection through the Korean Peninsula that would have ramifications as well for whether the nuclear plants at Simpo are completed and brought on line-and conversely, the completion of the LWRs at Simpo would have implications for the prospects of a Russianhttp://dx.doi.org/10.1016/j.enpol.2009.08.011.